 More and more people in society, especially its young members, feel disconnected from other people.
 They become emotionally disengaged, even if it’s not what they truly want.
 This lack of ability to connect or belong coupled with the exposure to so much negativity fed to people through technology leads to an increase of anger and mental health issues.
 Unfortunately, these mental health concerns are often going undiagnosed and untreated.

-What can be done about this?
-It’s important to focus on mental health and emotional health on an individual level, as well as within relationships and throughout society.
+What can we do about this?
+It’s important to focus on mental health and emotional health on an individual level and within relationships and society.

 Why Does Mental Health Matter?

-This translates into your thoughts, your feelings and your behaviors.
+This translates into your thoughts, your feelings, and your behaviors.
 While we tend to put an inordinate amount of attention on physical well-being as a society, these mental aspects make up a huge part of a person’s life.
-They can impact a person’s relationships, ability to work and state of being on a daily basis.
+They can impact a person’s relationships, ability to work, and state of being daily.
 That’s why mental health is so important.

-Your state of mental health comes into play in relation to how you deal with stressors and life in general.
+Your mental health state comes into play about how you deal with stressors and life in general.
 If you are mentally strong, you can handle what life throws at you better than if you struggle more with this area of life.
 Also, mental health impacts the fairly basic idea of whether you feel happy and satisfied with your life or not.
-If you are obsessing about thoughts or stuck in the past or future in your mind, you won’t be enjoying the present moment.
-You may feel like your life is passing you by without there being anything good about it.
+If you obsess about thoughts or are stuck in the past or future in your mind, you won’t enjoy the present moment.
+You may feel like your life is passing you by without anything good about it.

-When your state of mental health is not good, you could have a mental health disorder, also known as a mental illness.
+When your mental health state is not good, you could have a mental health disorder, also known as a mental illness.
 There is a broad range of these disorders it’s possible to have.
 The most common types are: